 Without a doubt, murals have been around as long as people, as a form of valuable testimony of life from the prehistoric time to today.
 From the cave paintings at Lascaux Grotttoes in southern France to the street art murals of today, people have been leaving signs of their own existence in many places around the world.
 It is because of the earliest scratchings, carvings, etchings and paintings that we now have priceless knowledge of our history and predecessors, and these murals hold great significance for mankind, as they depicted life activities, everyday scenery and usually religious traditions of the time they were created in, giving us a priceless look of the diversity of our cultures during different periods.

 It is during Mexican Muralism that murals got a new dimension as a powerful visual communication tool, meant to promote the opinion of the people and to transmit social and political messages towards unity.
-Through the large paintings of “the great three”: Diego Rivera, José Clemente Orozco and David Alfaro Siqueiros, murals became the most important form of expression, often the subject of controversy and always a symbol of solidarity, freedom and hope.
-The Mexican muralism art inspired the creation of many other similar movements around the world, the biggest being the Chicano art movement in the 1960s.
+Through the large paintings of “the great three”: Diego Rivera, José Clemente Orozco and David Alfaro Siqueiros, mural painting became the most important form of expression, often the subject of controversy and always a symbol of solidarity, freedom and hope.
+The Mexican mural art inspired the creation of many other similar movements around the world, the biggest being the Chicano art movement in the 1960s.

-As murals cover quite large surfaces that could be of different texture, constitution and attributes, their authors have developed several techniques adaptive to their “canvases”.
+As murals cover quite large surfaces that could be of different texture, constitution, and attributes, mural artists have developed several techniques adaptive to their “canvases”.
 One of the oldest methods is surely A fresco painting, which sees paint applied on plaster on walls or ceilings.
-Mixed with water and pigment on a wet plaster, the paint interacts with air, causing a chemical reaction which fixes the pigment particles in the plaster.
+Mixed with water and pigment on wet plaster, the paint interacts with air, causing a chemical reaction which fixes the pigment particles in the plaster.

 Modern Times Murals – Tools of Social Emancipation

 With urban art becoming more mainstream, many big brands often collaborate with mural artists in creating promotional campaigns and designs, and many world-famous street art and graffiti artists successfully paint their murals everywhere, showing incredible skills and talent which formed their own highly distinctive artistic styles.
-With such remarkable legacies of artists like Keith Haring, Shepard Fairey, Os Gemeos, FAILE and many others, an army of younger artists came to produce truly extraordinary works, like the ones of Nychos, Blu, Seth Globepainter, Millo, Phlegm, Icy & Sot and many, many more, creating an amazing oeuvre themselves for the world to enjoy and relate to.
+With such remarkable legacies of artists like Keith Haring, Shepard Fairey, Os Gemeos, FAILE and many others, an army of younger artists came to produce truly extraordinary works, like the ones of Nychos, Blu, Seth Globepainter, Millo, Phlegm, Icy & Sot and many, many more, creating an amazing oeuvre of mural art for the world to enjoy and relate to.

-From courthouses, to libraries, to schoolrooms, to classic hotel watering holes, this book introduces readers to a wide range of cultural icons and artistic treasures.
-Full-color images of works by the world’s most celebrated artists including Marc Chagall, Roy Lichtenstein, Maxfield Parrish, and more are accompanied by informative and historical commentary.
+From courthouses to libraries, to schoolrooms, to classic hotel watering holes, this book introduces readers to a wide range of cultural icons and artistic treasures.
+Full-color images of works by the world’s most celebrated artists including Marc Chagall, Roy Lichtenstein, Maxfield Parrish, and more are accompanied by an informative and historical commentary.
 Murals Of New York City is perfect for art and architecture lovers and serves as a resource for New Yorkers, and a souvenir for the millions of tourists who visit the city every year.
 The book contains addresses and historical information on each mural, artist, and location, including the circumstances in which they were created, restored, and preserved.